unyt-org/uix/docs/manual/01 Getting Started.md

 # Getting Started with UIX

+*Welcome to the UIX documentation!
+We’re glad you’re here  <3*

 ## What is UIX?

-UIX is a state-of-the-art TypeScript framework for building full-stack web applications.
+[UIX](https://github.com/unyt-org/uix) is a state-of-the-art TypeScript framework for building full-stack web applications.
 With UIX, you can write frontend and backend code in a single [Deno](https://docs.deno.com/runtime/manual) project.
 UIX abstracts away the complexity of communicating between servers and clients - there is no need to think about APIs, data serialization, or data storage.